 - Gray cards are small, lightweight and fold up easily

 Leave a comment

 If you have any questions about using a gray card for exposure metering, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to use a gray card, share that too.
+Also, I love good news, so if my photography tips have helped you, share that too.